spinnaker/spinnaker.github.io/guides/tutorials/codelabs/safe-deployments/index.md

 Go back and modify the execution window so your stage falls within the current window.

-Execute your pipeline again, you should see your deployment continue without waiting.
+Execute your pipeline again.
+You should see your deployment continue without waiting.

 ## Adding a Manual Judgment to deployment pipelines

-Manual Judgments serve as a gates for your pipeline.
+Manual Judgments serve as a gate for your pipeline.
 You can add manual judment stages to interrupt the pipeline execution to run a manual check.
-This is great for teams that have a manual or out of bound QA process.
+This is great for teams that have a manual or out-of-band QA process.

 Let's modify our pipeline by adding a manual judgment stage.